Upper Tertiary East Bay Volcanism Exposed at Sibley Regional Preserve

 The View from the Final Stop above Highway 24 and the Well-known Maze

 The final stop was in the northernmost end of the park overlooking Highway 24 far below.
 Stephen produced a poster illustrating Garniss Curtis’s Round Top Mountain block diagram.
 This geological map showed relationships between the Sibley volcanics and other igneous outliers in the Berkeley Hills to the north.
 Of particular interest was U.C.
 Berkeley geology professor George Brimhall’s Berkeley Hills Rhyodacite Tuff exposed a mere 4 miles to the north.
 Also shown were the Hayward and Wildcat Faults.
 Stephen discussed their probable effects on the regional structure and juxtaposed lithologies.
 One theory proposes that the Rhyodacite Tuff may be a dismembered part of the Sibley volcanic field transported to its present location by 4 miles of offset along the Wildcat Fault.
 Regardless of their interpretation, correlating the various volcanic lithologies and fault-sliver outliers in the East Bay/Berkeley Hills provide a fascinating research topic for Bay Area geologists.

-The NCGS would be remiss not to show its sincerest appreciation to Dr. Stephen Edwards, Director of the Tilden Regional Botanical Garden, for sharing his knowledge of the Sibley Volcanic Preserve with its members.
+The NCGS extends its sincerest appreciation to Dr. Stephen Edwards, Director of the Tilden Regional Botanic Garden, for sharing his knowledge of the Sibley Volcanic Preserve with its members.
 Stephen gave an outstanding presentation, laced with his subtle humor, on one of the most spectacular volcanic sites in the Bay Area.
 It also goes without saying that Stephen has been largely responsible for chronicling the geological history of the Preserve, for providing displays to share this information with the public, and for continuing his own field research to better understand the local geology.
-To this we are deeply indebted to him.
+For this we are deeply indebted to him.